wxsd-sales/video-customer-support/README.md

 - ```sipAddress```: This can be a Webex Meeting meeting number, a Webex Meeting link, a person (_user@email.com_), or even a Webex cloud-registered device (_device_name@domain.rooms.webex.com_)!.
 This parameter is mandatory.

 - ```message```:  A short welcome text message that will be shown to the customer.
 This parameter in optional, if none is provided, ```"Hi there!
 Welcome to our video support page.
 Please wait for the host to start the meeting"``` will be used as default.
+The text has to be in URL-encoded format.

    Example: ```https://video-support-wxsd.glitch.me/?sipAddress=25321760309@wxsd.webex.com&message=Video%20Support```